Rami Ollaik

-Rami Ollaik (born 1972) is a Lebanese writer, political activist, attorney, and professor of beekeeping in the American University of Beirut (AUB).
+Rami Ollaik (born 1972) is a Lebanese writer, political activist, attorney, and professor of beekeeping at the American University of Beirut (AUB).
 He is also the founder of the Lebanon Ahead movement, and initiator of the 10 October Revolution.
 He is best known for his autobiography, The Bees Road (طريق النحل).

 Life

 Ollaik was born in Khiam in southern Lebanon to a family with a heritage in beekeeping.
 At the age of 13, Ollaik was recruited into Hezbollah and later on became the party's student representative at AUB.
 Between 1992 and 1996, Ollaik played a crucial role in Hezbollah's growing and controversial influence in AUB, and led the 10 October student protest of 1994.
 Ollaik resigned from the party's ranks in 1996.

 In 2008, Ollaik published his autobiography, "The Bees Road", which recounts his experience with Hezbollah.
 The book was rewritten in English and a French adaptive translation "La Route des Abeilles" was released by Editions Anne Carriere in Paris.
-A sequel to The Bees Road, "Under the Green Waters", was published in Arabic on November 21, 2012 and a second sequel is currently underway – the final version of the trilogy.
+A sequel to The Bees Road, "Under the Green Waters", was published in Arabic on November 21, 2012, and a second sequel is currently underway – the final version of the trilogy.
 Ollaik published Your Guide to Beekeeping - Arabic in 2010, co-written with his father Salman Ollaik.

 In 2009, Ollaik founded Lebanon Ahead, a movement aimed at improving the country and changing it into a peaceful and democratic nation by creating a platform of communication and understanding among citizens.
-Through it, he founded a coalition of independent democratic civic forces “Takaddom” and ran with two other candidates on Lebanon Ahead's ticket in the general parliamentary elections.
+Through it, he founded a coalition of independent democratic civic forces "Takaddom" and ran with two other candidates on Lebanon Ahead's ticket in the general parliamentary elections.

-Ollaik also launched a national protest movement for political reform in 2013, “10 October Revolution”, which focused on the need to abolish the Lebanese sectarian political system through amending the prevailing sectarian structure of the Lebanese state since Independence.
-The revolution calls for the establishment of a sovereign nation for all Lebanese, where all citizens are equal under the law and where corruption is curbed, and for restoring the voting power of the people through a just, modern, non-sectarian electoral law.
+Ollaik also launched a national protest movement for political reform in 2013, "10 October Revolution", which focused on the need to abolish the Lebanese sectarian political system by amending the prevailing sectarian structure of the Lebanese state since its independence.
+The movement advocated for the establishment of a sovereign nation, where all citizens are equal under the law and where corruption is curbed, and for restoring the voting power of the people through a just, modern, and non-sectarian electoral law.

 In 2013, Sofia Amara directed, alongside Bruno Joucla, the documentary The renegade on the work of Ollaik.

 Education

 Ollaik pursued a BS in agriculture and diploma in agricultural engineering and an MS in agricultural economics at AUB, and a PhD in food and resource economics at the University of Florida.
-He also obtained a License degree in Law from the Lebanese University and became an attorney at law at the Beirut Bar Association.
+He also obtained a License degree in law from the Lebanese University and became an attorney at law at the Beirut Bar Association.